-5. Other Related Issues
+- 5. Other Related Issues - a.

-- a.
 Type of Assistance Provided: The assistance to be provided under the DWSIRLF Program will be loans to public, tax-exempt entities which are authorized under state law to collect, treat, store, and distribute piped water for human consumption; able to enter into a DWSIRLF loan agreement; and have the ability to repay the DWSIRLF loan.
-With the funds provided through the FFY-2022 federal appropriation, the DWSIRLF program will be able to make loans that will have an amount of "principal forgiveness", if the loan recipient is designated a disadvantaged community.
+With the funds provided through the FFY-2023 federal appropriation, the DWSIRLF program will be able to make loans that will have an amount of "principal forgiveness", if the loan recipient is designated a disadvantaged community.
 To ensure that the assistance is dispersed as far as possible, the Board has set a limit (\$500,000) which a loan recipient may receive in subsidy for one loan.
-Once the limit of the appropriation subsidy funds has been reached for FFY-2022, loans will return to the DWSIRLF's standard terms without principal forgiveness.
-In all cases, loans will be for the construction of eligible drinking water production, treatment, and distribution facilities. - b.
-Project Costs Eligibility: Eligible/allowable project costs will include those costs that are eligible, reasonable, necessary, and allocable to the project, within the established project scope and budget, in conformance with the DWSIRLF regulations and approved by MSDH.
+When the mandatory 26% subsidy requirements have not been met by awards, the Board may allow (on a case-by-case basis if requested by the borrower and the need has been justified) the limit to be exceeded by a vote of the Board.
+Once the limit of the appropriation subsidy funds has been reached for FFY-2023, loans will return to the DWSIRLF's standard terms without principal forgiveness.
+In all cases, loans will be for the construction of eligible drinking water production, treatment, and distribution facilities.

-- c.
+- b.
+Project Costs Eligibility: Eligible/allowable project costs will include those costs that are eligible, reasonable, necessary, and allocable to the project, within the established project scope and budget, in conformance with the DWSIRLF regulations and approved by MSDH. - c.
 Loan Participation: DWSIRLF loan participation will be at 100% of eligible project costs, less any funding made available from other agencies for these same eligible project costs. - d.
 Pre-Award Costs: Project costs incurred prior to loan award will be DWSIRLF loan eligible provided: - i.
-The debt is for work under a construction contract for which the "Notice to Proceed" was issued on or after October 1, 2022, and the DWSIRLF loan is awarded by September 30, 2022. - ii.
+The debt is for work under a construction contract for which the "Notice to Proceed" was issued on or after October 1, 2023, and the DWSIRLF loan is awarded by September 30, 2023. - ii.
 The project is in compliance with all applicable DWSIRLF Program regulations and obtains MSDH approval of all applicable documents prior to award of the DWSIRLF loan. - iii.
 The prospective loan recipient agrees that by incurring costs prior to loan award, it proceeds at its own risk and relieves the Board, the Department, and the Department's staff of all responsibility and liability should such costs later be determined unallowable for any reason or should such funding not become available for any reason. - iv.
 The prospective loan recipient agrees that by incurring costs prior to loan award, no future commitment of funding a refinanced project is provided. - e.
-Priority List: The FFY-2022 Priority List expires on September 30, 2022.
-Projects listed in the FFY-2022 Priority List that do not receive funding by this date will not be funded under the FFY-2022 funding cycle and will be subject to the requirements of subsequent IUPs and Priority Lists.
-Detailed information for the FFY-2022 DWSIRLF projects is shown in Section VIII of this IUP.
-To facilitate the use of FFY-2022 federally appropriated funds, the priority list may be adjusted to allow funds to be disbursed according to the federal requirements.
+Priority List: The FFY-2023 Priority List expires on September 30, 2023.
+Projects listed in the FFY-2023 Priority List that do not receive funding by this date will not be funded under the FFY-2023 funding cycle and will be subject to the requirements of subsequent IUPs and Priority Lists.
+Detailed information for the FFY-2023 DWSIRLF projects is shown in Section VIII of this IUP.
+To facilitate the use of FFY-2023 federally appropriated funds, the priority list may be adjusted to allow funds to be disbursed according to the federal requirements.